zaphyr-org/documentation/repositories/2.x/logger.md

 ### Create a custom formatter

 It could be possible that you want to save a log message in a different format.
-In this case you can simply create a custom formatter instance:
+In this case, you can simply create a custom formatter instance:

 ```php